Wintergreen, Virginia

 Wintergreen is a census-designated place (CDP) in Augusta and Nelson counties, Virginia, United States, located near Wintergreen Resort.
 The population as of the 2010 Census was 165.

 River Bluff was listed on the National Register of Historic Places in 1980.
-Wintergreen is also the name of a large resort community which is 9 miles away.
+Wintergreen is also the name of a large resort community which is nine miles away.

+Demographics

+Wintergreen was first listed as a census designated place in the 2010 U.S. census.